aclandmark/PCB-111000/README.md

 # PCB-111000
-56 Projects for the novice C programmer
+56 Projects for the novice C programmer -   Excludes programmer firm ware

 Purpose: To introduce newcomers to C-programming for Atmega micro-controllers using the WinAVR compiler.
 Programmers, target devices and a display are all provided on the pcb.
 Sample user programs are provided to illustrate various applications such as transferring data to and from a PC, reading switches and driving a display.
 Finished projects such as a stop watch, reaction time tester or calculator can be operated independently of a PC provided that a 5V USB supply is available.